Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+* Mar, 2025: I have joined [Engineer Ireland](https://www.engineersireland.ie/Professionals) as a full member.
 * Mar, 2025: I have been nominated for the President's Award for Excellence in Doctoral Supervision category at DCU.
 * Mar, 2025: I joined the [11th international conference on machine learning, optimization & data science](https://lod2025.icas.events/) as a program committee member.
 * Mar, 2025: Our book chapter has been published to [Next-Generation Cities: An Encyclopedia](https://www.worldscientific.com/worldscibooks/10.1142/13660#t=aboutBook).
 Free version of the book chapter can be found [here](https://arxiv.org/pdf/2306.01282).